wwuoti/blog/src/posts/blog/synthwave_ai_generation.md

 > Memory-efficient attention, SwiGLU, sparse and more won't be available.
 > Set XFORMERS_MORE_DETAILS=1 for more details

-But like any true end user, we can't read error messages and instead focus on the output whether or not we get something out of the program.
+But like any true end user, we can't read error messages.
+So let's see if we get some results out despite the errors.

 ## Prompting

+None of the models (Riffusion, MusicLM, MusicGen) really support vocals, so let's focus on creating instrumental music.
+All we need now is a genre to evaluate?
+I'll pick [Synthwave/Retrowave](https://en.wikipedia.org/wiki/Synthwave), since it has relatively static compositions.

 Since I'm running this locally on my own PC, I'm only constrained by GPU memory, patience and my electricity bill.
 As long as I have a long enough list of prompts, I can leave my PC running and return to multiple albums (although with very short songs) worth of music.